Updated: Oct 1

-I am Ada Hergerberg.
+I am Ada Hegerberg.
 You need to watch this immediately.

-Recently ESPN released a documentary about Ada Hergerberg, an incredible person, with incredible character, who happens to play soccer.
+Recently ESPN released a documentary about Ada Hegerberg, an incredible person, with incredible character, who happens to play soccer.

 I know Ada via the technology of video conferencing, and although we've never met, and I've never gotten a chance to shake her hand and give her a hug, I do know quite a bit about Ada.